 Dr. Hudziak is coauthor of one of the largest genetic studies looking at risk factors in children and youth.
 His research efforts have involved the study of genetic factors including social behaviors, obsessive-compulsive, attention, and aggressive behavior in boys and girls.

-The Balanced Mind Foundation: Jim, welcome to Flipswitch.
+The Balanced Mind Parent Network: Jim, welcome to Flipswitch.